OH Consultant

 Plasterboard Setting / Flushing / Stopping SWMS

 SWMS template for plasterboard setting / flushing / stopping.
 Covers 3-coat set, sanding, finishing β€” wet trade after fix..
-8-state AU coverage, CIH-reviewed editable DOCX delivered within 24 hours of payment.
+8-state AU coverage, CIH-reviewed editable DOCX, available as an instant download.

 βš–οΈWHS Regulation 2025 & Codes of Practice β€” legally binding from 1 July 2026 (s26A)